rahul1996/artiosys-project/README.md

 We used Natural language processing and Image Processing to get the context from Social media platforms (Facebook, Twitter & Instagram).
 Based on the nature of post and user brand engagement, user will get free gifts :)

+# Automatic LPG Order Solution

+The LPG cylinder will stand on a load sensing device which will automatically book the next cylinder for you once the threshold value is crossed.

+# Fiery Lights

+Machendise based mood lights.